LiteLLM Azure OpenAI Authentication Broken in v1.84.0 with enable_azure_ad_token_refresh

 How to prevent it

-Start with the exact LiteLLM AuthenticationError: AzureException AuthenticationError - The api_key client option must be set either by passing api_key to the client or by setting the OPENAI_API_KEY environment variable text and the smallest action that reproduces it.
+Match LiteLLM AuthenticationError: AzureException AuthenticationError - The api_key client option must be set either by passing api_key to the client or by setting the OPENAI_API_KEY environment variable exactly before applying the quick fix.